hyperledger-labs/minifabric/docs/README.md

 12. Generate connection profiles and wallet files for fabric go/python sdks and vscode extensions

 ### Prerequsites
-This tool requires docker CE 18.03 or newer.
+This tool requires docker CE 18.03 or newer regardless which system you are using

 ### Get the script and make it executable
 ```